North Korea launches two possible 'ballistic missiles' into sea, Japan says

 SEOUL (Reuters) - North Korea fired two projectiles, which Japanese authorities said appeared to be ballistic missiles, into the sea between the Korean peninsula and Japan on Thursday, according to the Japanese coast guard and South Korea’s military.

-The two “unidentified projectiles” were fired Thursday afternoon from South Phyongan Province, in the center of the country, South Korea’s Joint Chiefs of Staff (JCS) said in a statement.
+The first of two “unidentified projectiles” was fired on Thursday at 4:35 p.m. local time (0735 GMT) from South Phyongan Province, in the center of the country, South Korea’s Joint Chiefs of Staff (JCS) said in a series of statements.
+A second projectile was detected at 4:38 p.m.
+(0738 GMT).

+The projectiles traveled an estimated 370 kilometers (230 miles) and reached an altitude of 90 kilometers (56 miles), the JCS said, calling them “short range”.

-Japanese authorities said that they and landed outside Japan’s Exclusive Economic Zone (EEZ), which extends 200 nautical miles (370 kilometers) from land.
+Japanese authorities said they had landed outside Japan’s Exclusive Economic Zone (EEZ), which extends 200 nautical miles (370 kilometers) from land.

 “Objects that appeared to be ballistic missiles were launched from North Korea,” Japan’s defense ministry said in a statement.
 “They did not land within our territory.”

-The American air base at Misawa, 700 miles (1,127 km) north of Tokyo, posted a “real world missile alert” and urged personnel to seek shelter, before later issuing an “all clear.”
+The American air base at Misawa, 700 miles (1,127 km) north of Tokyo, posted a “real world missile alert” and urged personnel to seek shelter, before later issuing an “all clear”.

 The afternoon launch timing was a departure from this year’s string of tests, which usually took place around dawn.